postgres/postgres/contrib/pg_tde/documentation/docs/functions.md

 ## Permission management

 By default, `pg_tde` is restrictive.
 It doesn't allow any operations until permissions are granted to the user.
 Only superusers can run permission management functions to manage user permissions.
+Operations on the global scope are limited to superusers only.

 Permissions are based on the normal `EXECUTE` permission on the functions provided by `pg_tde`.
 Superusers manage them using the `GRANT EXECUTE` and `REVOKE EXECUTE` commands.